 - Appoints the Commissioner of Finance (Commissioner) as the administrator and collector of the occupancy tax. - Requires all operators of hotels and motels (Operators) to register with the Commissioner within three (3) days from filing a certificate of registration in a form set by the Commissioner. - Requires the Commissioner, within five days after such registration, to issue each Operator a Certificate of Authority empowering such operator to collect ROT from the occupants. - Requires ROT collected by the Operators to be paid to the Commissioner quarterly and recorded within the County General Fund.

-In 2022, the Onondaga County Office of Budget & Management collected Room Occupancy Tax exceeding \$11.8 million from 126 Operators.
-In 2023, the Onondaga County Office of Budget & Management collected ROT in excess of \$12.7 million from 131 operators.
+In 2023, the Onondaga County Office of Budget & Management collected Room Occupancy Tax exceeding \$12.7 million from 131 Operators.
+In 2024, they collected in excess of \$13.2 million from 131 operators.